-Among various categories of e-Commerce, B2B e-Commerce is the most important one as it accounts for the majority of electronic transactions in the business world and, therefore, has enjoyed a rapid progress in the last decade in terms of applications development and the adoption rate (Forrester Research 2000).
-One of the relatively recent B2B e-Commerce applications developed in the past decade is e-procurement system.
+Among various categories of eCommerce, B2B eCommerce is the most important one as it accounts for the majority of electronic transactions in the business world and, therefore, has enjoyed a rapid progress in the last decade in terms of applications development and the adoption rate (Forrester Research 2000).
+One of the relatively recent B2B eCommerce applications developed in the past decade is e-procurement system.
 Through the utilization of the Internet, e-procurement system improves the efficiency in various stages of procurement process including searching for sellers, processing (product request, approval and order generation), controlling procurement process and coordinating the exchange of information internally and externally with trading partners.
-As a result, cost savings can be obtained through lower transaction cost, increased procurement process quality (accuracy), shorter cycle time, better inventory management, while relationships with trading partners can be enhanced, risk can be better controlled and strategic sourcing can be exploited (Subramaniam and Shaw 2002; Da Vila 2003; Muffatto and Payaro 2004).

-Many organizations are seeking new ways to reduce procurement costs which typically represent the largest cost item in business operations (Vaidya et al. 2006; Da Vila et al 2003).
-According to industry sources, the indirect procurement expenditure in Australia is about AU\$150 billion per annum and each procurement process incurs about A\$125 per transaction (Neef, 2001).
-Most of the costs incurred are due to non-value added activities such as manual data re-entry, fixing errors, premium buys due to the inability to find competitive suppliers, inefficient search and evaluation of suppliers and their product offerings and the long process in reaching an agreement and obtaining approval before orders can be placed (Muffatto and Payaro 2004; Turban et al. 2006).
-E-procurement system, therefore, has attracted organizations' attention particularly in the last few years and it has the potential to improve national productivity growth of any countries (Hawking and Stein 2004).
+As a result, cost savings can be obtained through lower transaction cost, increased procurement process quality (accuracy), shorter cycle time, better inventory management, while relationships with trading partners can be enhanced, risk can be better controlled and strategic sourcing can be exploited sources, the indirect procurement expenditure in Australia is about AU\$150 billion per annum and each procurement process incurs about A\$125 per transaction Chen, I.J. and Paulraj, A. (2004)).
+Most of the costs incurred are due to non-value added activities such as manual data re-entry, fixing errors, premium buys due to the inability to find competitive suppliers, inefficient search and evaluation of suppliers and their product offerings and the long process in reaching an agreement and obtaining approval before orders can be placed.
+E-procurement system, therefore, has attracted organizations' attention particularly in the last few years and it has the potential to improve national productivity growth of any countries Chen, I.J. and Paulraj, A. (2004)